learn-co-students/phase_2_review-ds-west-082420/README.md

 #### T-test question 3

 You are an archeologist.
-Not Indiana Jones, the boring kind.
+Not Indiana Jones, the non-violent kind.
 And at two sites you come across a series of shards from pots.

 You know from your boring archeologist training that different thicknesses at the lip of the pots indicate different ceremonial functions.